brettz9/eslint-config-ash-nazg/README.md

     may be used within repeating events
 - `unicorn/no-fn-reference-in-iterator` - May be cumbersome though does
     catch potential problems
+- `jsdoc/require-returns` (recommended) - Put in `ash-nazg/sauron` as
+    it is more than just a consistent styling convention, and it is not impossible to follow, but a bit difficult.
+Added `forceRequireReturn` option to ensure return type considered even if `void`/`undefined`.
-- `jsdoc/require-jsdoc` - Imposes a heavy burden on preexisting large projects
+- `jsdoc/require-jsdoc` (recommended) - Imposes a heavy burden on
+  preexisting large projects (added as "error" in `great-eye.js`)

 The `forceRequireReturn` setting was also applied therein as it may be cumbersome to add to all returns or not favored as a requirement in